Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

-2. Verify the Name and Version number in the package.json in the `dist/apps/[name-of-your-app].`When the Iris App SDK is published, the Name and Version fields combine to create a unique identifier for the app.
+2. Verify the Name and Version number in the package.json in the `dist/apps/[name-of-your-app]`.
+When the Iris App SDK is published, the name and version fields combine to create a unique identifier for the app.

 ```
 "name": "[name-of-your-app]"